Exhortation for the Strong to Help the Weak, 1-6

 …will spring up, one who will arise to rule over the nations – Possibly connoting Christ’s resurrection.
 Because they share the same root, they can overcome their differences (Osborne).

-Rom 15:13 May the God of hope fill you with all joy and peace as you trust in him, so that you may overflow with hope by the power of the Holy Spirit.
+15:13 Now may the God of hope fill you with all joy and peace as you believe in him, so that you may abound in hope by the power of the Holy Spirit.

 The God of hope – is ‘the God who inspires hope in his children’ (EBC).
 See Rom 5:2; 13:11.